-Learn more about overactive bladder (OAB), including overactive bladder symptoms, causes, contributing factors, and potential treatments.
-Or make the decision now to prevent your overactive bladder from taking over your life and schedule an appointment with Florida Urology below.
+Learn more about overactive bladder (OAB), including symptoms, causes, contributing factors, and potential treatments.
+Or make the decision now to prevent your OAB from taking over your life and schedule an appointment with Florida Urology.

-What is an overactive bladder, and how does it happen?
+What is OAB, and how does it happen?

 A properly functioning urinary system allows you to release urine on command when your bladder is full.
 Your body knows your bladder is full when nerves in the bladder send a signal to your brain.
 After making your way to the bathroom, you can then relax the muscles in your bladder, allowing urine to freely pass from your bladder out your urethra.

 Several issues can cause your urinary system to malfunction.
-When you have an overactive bladder, your bladder may send a signal that it is full, causing false alarms that force you into the bathroom without much urine to release.
+When you have OAB, your bladder may send a signal that it is full, causing false alarms that force you into the bathroom without much urine to release.
 You may also experience incontinence, which happens when the muscles in your bladder force urine through your urethra without your permission.

 What causes OAB?

-For many, an overactive bladder develops naturally over time.
-For others, overactive bladder is caused by one or more of the following:
+For many, OAB develops naturally over time.
+For others, OAB is caused by one or more of the following: